-- Coordinate and facilitate provision of water and sanitation services
+- Coordinate and facilitate provision of water and sanitation services.

 - Job creation and livelihoods (LED)

 - Coordination of health services

 - Provision of roads and public transport

 - Disaster management and emergency services

 - Coordination of educational infrastructure and services

 - Refuse removal, waste and environmental management

 - Safety and security

 - Provision of social amenities (particularly sports facilities)

 - Land use management and land ownership.

-Priorities, Problem Statement and Objective
+10.2 Priorities, Problem Statement and Objective

 Priorities Problem Statement Objectives Water Water Source Reach balance between supply and demand Sanitation Lack of access to basic sanitation To address backlogs regarding sanitation Electricity Backlog in terms of village extensions To engage with Eskom Waste removal Municipality is collecting waste only in four villages To collect waste on a weekly basis from all and only Marble Hall as a town is paying for the the household in a sustainable manner service.
 LED Lack of LED Strategy To promote local economic development in the municipality in order to create sustainable jobs HIV & AIDS and HIV & AIDS is threatening both the community and To reduce the prevalence of HIV &AIDS in other diseases the workforce communities and the workforce.
-Disaster management Implementation of a proper structure and plans To render effective and efficient service to the communities by a quick response to all emergency calls.

-Priorities Problem Statement Objectives Roads and storm water Most roads are gravelled and not maintained To ensure the existing of planning and budgeting tools for road maintenance Institutional Development Shortage of personnel in planning and finance Filling of strategic positions Transport and communication Lack of other options of public transport other than the taxis To introduce bus services in communities Environmental management Role clarification is a challenge and the communities experiences severe environmental effects/problems To develop and implement an Environmental Management Plan and to determine the role of the local municipalities Safety and security The rapid increase of crime across the municipal area To strengthen the CSF in the communities.
-Education No local based structure to deal with educational matters To have a joint planning sessions with the Department at the District wide strategic planning sessions Welfare Services Only 1 Thusong Centre To have a joint planning sessions with the Department at the District wide strategic planning sessions Health Services Only one hospital and 2 health centres Shortage of recreational facilities To have a joint planning sessions with the Department at the District wide strategic planning sessions Land use management Shortage of land for development Purchase land for development
+Disaster management Implementation of a proper structure and plans To render effective and efficient service to the communities by a quick response to all Roads and storm Most reads are grouplied and not maintained emergency calls.
+To ensure the existing of planning and Most roads are gravelled and not maintained budgeting tools for road maintenance water budgeting tools for foad mannenance Institutional Shortage of personnel in planning and finance Filling of strategic positions Development Transport and Lack of other options of public transport other than the To introduce bus services in communities communication taxis Environmental Role clarification is a challenge and the communities To develop and implement an management experiences severe environmental effects/problems Environmental Management Plan and to determine the role of the local municipalities Safety and security The rapid increase of crime across the municipal area To strengthen the CSF in the communities.
+Education No local based structure to deal with educational To have a joint planning sessions with the matters Department at the District wide strategic planning sessions Welfare Services Only 1 Thusong Centre To have a joint planning sessions with the Department at the District wide strategic II 1/1 0 planning sessions Health Services Only one hospital and 2 health centres To have a joint planning sessions with the Shortage of recreational facilities Department at the District wide strategic Land use Shortage of land for development planning sessions Shortage of land for development Purchase land for development management

-10.2 Community Priorities
+10.3 Community Priorities

 Focus area Sub-Focus Area Order of Priorities

 Spatial Land Land for development & human settlement in Marble-hall

-SDF Review and implementation of SDF
+• SDF Review and implementation of SDF

 Education 1.
 Public secondary schools

 2. Repairs of storm damaged schools

 3. Replacement of old classrooms

 4. Extra classrooms

 5. Administration blocks

 6. Building of circuit offices

 7. Establishment of new schools in needy areas

 8. Institutions of higher learning

 9. Laboratories

 10. Libraries

-11. ECD's Centres
+11. ECD's Centre's

 Housing 1.
 RDP houses & repairing of poor workmanship

 Health 1.
 New clinics

 2. Additional hospital

 Safety & security 1.
 Additional police stations at strategic areas

 2. Satellite stations

 3. Visibility of law enforcement areas on communities without stations

 Community 1.
 Community halls

 facilities 2.
 Building and maintenance of sports facilities

 3. New cemeteries and maintenance of existing cemeteries

 Economic Local Economic 1.
 Job creation

-Development 2.
-Shopping malls
+Development 2. shopping malls

 3. Resuscitation of defunct projects

 4. Building capacity on SMMEs

+5. Exploiting existing and new economic opportunities